 Catadioptric Systems (telescopes) are some of the most popular telescopes available as they are combinations of the Reflector and Refractor technology.
 This allows the telescopes to utilize the best of each technology and mitigate the negatives of both systems.
 Compound or catadioptirc telescopes are characteristically described by a middle price between refractors and reflectors, can handle high magnigication because of a large primary mirror, good but not great mirror for viewing objects, and does not prone to colorization problems of refractors.
 The negatives are complicated optics, hard to collimate, high f/ratios, the telescopes are heavy, have a long time to acclimate to the weather, and the central obstruction slightly reduces image contrast.
 A popular type of telescope that is a Catadioptric telescope is a Schmidt-Cassegrain Telescope.
 Most catadioptric systems and telescopes will utilize equatorial mounts as part of the setup to track objects in the sky.

 Mounts can be determined by the desired price, weight, purpose, and cost.
 GoTo Mounts are more expensive, weigh more, automatically track the sky, and are more expensive; moreover, they allow for somebody who is new to astronomy to look at objects without having to learn the sky.
-Plus GoTos are the mounts used when imaging.
+Plus GoTos are the desired mounts used when imaging, but also work well for tracking.
 Altazimuth mounts are used when somebody wants to get to know the sky.

 Equatorial mounts are more complex machines as they work on 3 axis’, but they allow for easy tracking for objects in the skies.
 Equatorial mounts can track objects in the sky either manually or via GoTo functionality, which will increase complexity of the mount and the amount of moving parts.
 Therefore, these mounts are more expensive and require more care during their lifecycle.
 The advantage is that equatorial mounts allow for astronomical tracking which is really helpful for imaging and observing.
 When a GoTo equatorial mount is used, a power source needs to be accounted for which is either provided at the location or accomplished by the astronomer bringing a battery.
 Equatorial and GoTo Mounts make it easier to find stars in the sky but typically are more expensive and require more care as the mounts contain more moving parts.